-Never more than five minutes per day - for each month of your puppy’s age.
+Never more than five minutes per day for each month of its age.

 A 4 month old puppy should be limited to 20mins daily free running

 To understand why we say this, we need to have a very quick look at bone and joint growth and development in puppies - particularly those of larger dogs like Labradors.

 A puppy bones / joints don’t fully set until they’re at least 12 months old.

 Until the bones have fully hardened - the hip and elbow joints will not fully set.